yce6db/spsatuva.github.io/_pages/resources/courses.md

 Application of basic physics principles to functions of the human body: biomechanics, metabolism, cardiovascular, cognitive & respiratory systems, and the senses.
 Medical diagnosis and therapy technologies (e.g., PET, MRI, CT) are discussed.
 <br>
 <br>
-No textbook for this class so its important that you come to class and take good notes.
+No textbook for this class so its important that you go to class and take good notes.
 <br>
 <br>
-Prerequisite: a semester of calculus and PHYS 2010 or PHYS 1425 or PHYS 1710.
+Prerequisite: a semester of calculus and Principles of Physics 1 (PHYS 2010) or General Physics 1 (PHYS 1425) or Intro Physics 1 (PHYS 1710).
 <br>
-Corequisite: PHYS 2020 or PHYS 2415 or PHYS 1720
+Corequisite: Principles of Physics 2 (PHYS 2020) or General Physics 2 (PHYS 2415) or Intro Physics 2 (PHYS 1720)
 </p>
 </div>
 </div>